-$4.1.\ Before\ detachment$
+4.1.
+Before detachment

-The behavior of the various solutions well before the Prandtl singularity time is well understood and we present it only for the sake of completeness.
+The behaviour of the various solutions well before the Prandtl singularity time is well understood and we present it only for the sake of completeness.
 After a rapid relaxation phase, the initial vorticity distribution splits into two counter-propagating dipoles, each of which shoots towards one of the channel walls.
-At this point, the Navier-Stokes vorticity field in the bulk flow remains similar to the Euler vorticity field, as shown by comparing their contour lines at t=30 in Fig. 4 (top, left).
-The Navier-Stokes flow in the Prandtl boundary layer units (bottom, left) is smooth, and well approximated by the corresponding solution of the Prandtl equations, shown in blue.
+At this point, the Navier-Stokes vorticity field in the bulk flow remains similar to the Euler vorticity field, as shown by comparing their contour lines at t=30 in figure 4(a).
+The Navier-Stokes flow in the Prandtl boundary layer units (figure 4c) is smooth, and well approximated by the corresponding solution of the Prandtl equations, shown in blue.
 As the dipole approaches the wall, the pressure gradient increases, causing inward diffusion of vorticity as well as increased vorticity gradients within the boundary layer.
-At t=50, we still observe qualitative similarity between the Navier-Stokes flow at high Reynolds number on the one hand, and the Euler flow in the bulk with the Prandtl flow in the boundary layer on the other hand (Fig. 4, right).
+At t=50, we still observe qualitative similarity between the Navier-Stokes flow at high Reynolds number, on the one hand, and the Euler flow in the bulk with the Prandtl flow in the boundary layer, on the other (figure 4b,d).
 However, as expected, the discrepancy between Prandtl and Navier-Stokes flows has increased.

-At t = 54 (Fig. 5, left) a new important feature of the flow is that a region of opposite sign vorticity has appeared within the boundary layer, indicating the build-up of a recirculation bubble along the wall.
+At t = 54 (figure 5a) a new important feature of the flow is that a region of oppositesign vorticity has appeared within the boundary layer, indicating the build-up of a recirculation bubble along the wall.
 This effect is well captured by the Prandtl flow, which overall continues to approach the Navier-Stokes solution pretty well, although the discrepancy has again notably increased.